 Cream puffs and I, we go way back.
 Whenever I had an appointment at Hartford Hospital, my mom would make the event much sweeter (sorry, couldn’t help myself) with a post-visit stop at Modern Pastry.
 Most of the time, I selected a cream puff so large that it made for two day’s worth of dessert.
 Great memories — thanks, Mom!

-About the time I turned ten, I found a recipe for “Puffed Explosions” in my oldest kid’s cookbook (My First Baking Book) and from that, started making cream puffs and éclairs at home.
+Around the time I turned ten, I found a recipe for “Puffed Explosions” in my oldest kid’s cookbook (My First Baking Book) and from that, started making cream puffs and éclairs at home.
 The first time I made the pâte à choux, I was

 petrified intrigued by what happened once the flour was added to the hot water mixture — it was unlike any other batter or dough I had ever made before, so much so that I was absolutely convinced that I made some horrible error.
 However, they puffed up successfully and I couldn’t have been more proud.